panda3d/panda3d-docs/programming/directgui/directradiobutton.rst

 ============== =========================================================================================================================================================================== ==========================================
 text_scale     Scale of the displayed text                                                                                                                                                 (sx,sz) indicatorValue The initial boolean state of the radiobutton                                                                                                                                0 or 1 variable       The variable whose value will be set by radiobutton.
-Since we can not use call by reference for int or string variables in python, I used a list insteads.                  define a list and pass it value          The value to be set to the variable.
+Since we can not use call by reference for int or string variables in python, I used a list instead.                   define a list and pass it value          The value to be set to the variable.
 Since we are using a list, we can define multiple values.
 But the length of value list must be same as length of variable list.        a list of values others         The list of radio button instances sharing same variable.
-This must be set by using setOthers() after all radiobutton is created.                                           a list of radioButton instances boxImage       BG Image of the radio button                                                                                                                                                Image Path boxImageColor  Color of the BG image                                                                                                                                                       (R,G,B,A) boxImageScale  Scale of the BG image                                                                                                                                                       Number
+This must be set by using setOthers() after all radiobuttons are created.                                         a list of radioButton instances boxImage       BG Image of the radio button                                                                                                                                                Image Path boxImageColor  Color of the BG image                                                                                                                                                       (R,G,B,A) boxImageScale  Scale of the BG image                                                                                                                                                       Number